bkhelifi/Brazil_2024/README.md

 The basic data structures can be discovered with this [overview](https://docs.gammapy.org/1.1/tutorials/starting/overview.html).

+The general web site of Gammapy is: https://gammapy.org/ .

+The documentation web site of Gammapy is: https://docs.gammapy.org/1.1/index.html .

+The GitHub repository of the Gammapy projet is: https://github.com/gammapy .

 ## Installation and set-up <a name="install" />
 The **version 1.1** of Gammapy will be used.
 See the [Quickstart Setup](https://docs.gammapy.org/1.1/getting-started/index.html#quickstart-setup)